Parametrised moduli spaces of surfaces as infinite loop spaces: General mapping spaces into M⁎₁

 where $Z(\phi,\Gamma_{g,n})$ denotes the centraliser of the image of $\phi$ in $\Gamma_{g,n}$.

-A representation $\phi\colon G\to\Gamma_{g,n}$ is called \emph{$\del$-irreducible} if it is not the trivial representation in $\Gamma_{0,1}$ and there is no isotopy class of an essential arc $\alpha\subset\Sigma_{g,n}$ which is fixed by the entire image of $\phi$.
+\begin{defi} A homomorphism $\phi\colon G\to\Gamma_{g,n}$ is called \emph{$\del$-irreducible} if it is not the trivial representation in $\Gamma_{0,1}$ and there is no isotopy class of an essential arc $\alpha\subset\Sigma_{g,n}$ which is fixed by the entire image of $\phi$.
 Being $\del$-irreducible is a conjugacy-invariant property of representations.
 We denote by